 Federal Laws that May Impact Pennsylvania

 There are three major pieces of legislation here, and we'll start with the latest of the series, the UIGEA.
-Known technically as the Unlawful Internet Gambling Enforcement Act of 2006, this was the gargantuan monkey wrench that was signed into law by President George W. Bush at the height of the Internet poker craze.
+Known technically as the Unlawful Internet Gambling Enforcement Act of 2006.
 The Unlawful Internet Gambling Enforcement Act (UIGEA) places strict regulatory oversight concerning how gambling related transactions are processed online.
 It is not directed towards bettors, but rather towards gambling site owners and operators, as well as payment processors.

 The third piece of legislation is the oldest, the Federal Wire Act of 1961.
-This came at a time when phoning your bets in to your bookie was the way to go.
-It was convenient, it was wide-reaching, and unfortunately it was also impossible for states to control.
-Phone lines reach everywhere, which made sports betting via wires expressly a federal issue because of interstate traffic.
-After this law passed, all forms of wire-based betting were shut down, and you still can't find anything like this anywhere in the US.
-The Federal Wire Act makes it illegal for US-based online sportsbooks to accept any action from US bettors.
-This law blocks US-based online sportsbooks from being legally operational.
+The Federal Wire Act makes it illegal for US-based online sportsbooks to accept any action from US bettors across state lines.
 It doesn’t go after the bettor, but rather the sportsbook or bookie running the show.
 However, the law does not apply to legally licensed offshore sportsbooks that offer online access to their betting services.

 Places to Gamble in Pennsylvania